 For example, how would the interaction between the EUPL and the GPL play out in the case of CIRCA, an application a already distributed under the EUPL?

-A developer may improve i.e. the Circabc software by integrating a GPL component in it, and then could license the improved or derivative work under the GPL.
+A developer may merge the Circabc software with a GPL component, and then could license the new derivative work (another project, with a new name) under the GPL.
+It is not permitted to "re-license" CIRCA under the GPL.
 A developer will be also able to integrate CIRCA in existing GPL work called e.g. “MY-GPL-PROGRAM” and continue to license this improved work under the GPL licence that he had chosen originally.